briward/raptor/README.md

 # About Raptor

-Raptor is a container-based middleware framework written for use with Deno.
+Raptor is a modular, container-based middleware framework written for use with Deno.

 This framework is heavily inspired by many who came before it, such as Oak, Express and Slim Framework in PHP.